harsgak/FreeFi/README.md

 This little app uses windows 'netsh wlan' commands to identify support for hosted networks (hotspots) and create + control state of hosted network (hotspot).

+Prior to `Windows 10 version 1607` hotspot feature was not made available for use directly in `Windows`.
+Without resorting to the command line, setting up a hotspot for sharing internet was not possible in these earlier versions of Windoes 10 and for Windows 7,8.
+This application was created to address this lack of an easy hotspot setting.